UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-10-team32-NovelViewAHJZ.md

 #### Running the Codebase

-We use the popular open-source implementation [OpenSplat](https://github.com/pierotofy/OpenSplat), since it includes detailed instructions for building on different OSes as well as on Colab.
+We use the popular open-source implementation [OpenSplat](https://github.com/pierotofy/OpenSplat) [3], since it includes detailed instructions for building on different OSes as well as on Colab.
 On MacOS, it was as simple as installing the dependencies with `brew`, cloning the repository, and running
 `cmake -DCMAKE_PREFIX_PATH=/path/to/libtorch/ .. && make -j$(nproc)`.
 `./opensplat ../data/banana -n 2000` finished running in around 2 minutes and produced the expected banana model, viewed on [https://antimatter15.com/splat/](https://antimatter15.com/splat/).

 ![banana]({{ '/assets/images/32/banana.png' | relative_url }})
 {: style="width: 400px; max-width: 100%;"}
-_Fig.
+_Fig 3.
 Banana splat rendered on antimatter_

 #### Creating a Dataset